-^DL must either be the first data in the file or immediately follow ^PL.
-The field delimiter is always the "'", do not specify a new character. ^DL does not have to be the last data on the line, however, the file name specified must be followed by a space if any other data is on the line.
-You may specify any number of fields in your distribution list, and each line may be up to 255 characters long.
+The Distribution List field delimiter is always the "'", do not specify a new character. ^DL does not have to be the last data on the line, however, the file name specified must be followed by a space if any other data is on the line.
+You may specify any number of fields in your distribution list, and the line may be up to 255 characters long.
 The HP program is limited to 9 fields and 96 characters.